 - 3. All signs, including any cables, guy wires, or supports shall have a minimum clearance of four (4) feet from any electric fixture, street light, or other public utility pole or standard. - f.
 Sign Area.
 Measurement of allowable sign area is as follows: - 1.
-The allowable area for signs shall be measured by calculating the square footage of the sign face and any frame or base of other - the sign face and any frame or base of other material or color forming an integral part of the display or used to differentiate it from the background against which it is placed as measured by enclosing the most protruding points or edges of a sign within a parallelogram or rectangle.
+The allowable area for signs shall be measured by calculating the square footage of - the sign face and any frame or base of other material or color forming an integral part of the display or used to differentiate it from the background against which it is placed as measured by enclosing the most protruding points or edges of a sign within a parallelogram or rectangle.